-Why more rocks?
-Because I can.
 I see quite a few searches from people interested in this topic, some linking here and being directed to earlier posts.
 I like to think I can produce even more variations and maybe some pertinent “how-to” information on working with these elements of landscape design.

-In Walls
+Rock Walls

-(click any image to enlarge)
+(Please click any image to enlarge)

 The next one was almost bizarre but it actually grew on me.
 Asked initially to use two different kinds of rocks to make retaining walls and to retain a steep bank with them, we mixed them up in what later proved to be an interesting way, I thought.
+This is a somewhat terrible picture but it’s all I have left of the site.
+Planted up and growing, the look became special indeed.
+We added tons of colorful, shade-loving perennials.

 It’s difficult using two different colors and styles of boulders and wall blocks, yet, it happens.
-Here, below, is another deal we did in much the same way.
+Here, below, is another landscape we did in much the same way.
 This time we decided to try and salvage the narrower rocks which were slated to be thrown away.
 What was originally supposed to be all boulders took on an interesting look.

 What became this: